 Hannah Shultz Okay and are the firefighters all EMTs?

 Hannah Shultz Okay, interesting.

-Danielle Pettit-Majewski But our EMS will be housed under the fire fire department and so we are hoping to do a conditional EMT level service so if you do have that QRS you can work up to your scope um but then otherwise you would only be able to work to the scope that you are licensed for.
+Danielle Pettit-Majewski But our EMS will be housed under the fire fire department and so we are hoping to do a conditional EMT level service.
+If you do have that QRS you can work up to your scope, but then otherwise you would only be able to work to the scope that you are licensed for.